meloegel/Game_of_life/README.md

 ## About

 This project was a build week project for Lambda school.
 It was the project for the end of my 5th month of school.
-I buildt the project over a week period and enjoyed the process.
+I built the project over a week period and enjoyed the process.

 ## Technologies Used